 This is called remarketing or retargeting.

-Remarketing allows you to make an impact on consumers and attract those that previously visited your website but didn’t purchase anything.
+Remarketing, as an e-commerce trend, allows you to make an impact on consumers and attract those that previously visited your website but didn’t purchase anything.

 Getting the sale can be a long process…

 Research has shown that up to 98% of visitors will abandon your website without becoming your clients.

 In addition to this, the consumer must go through several steps before finally deciding to make a purchase.

 That’s the reason why remarketing has become a favorite.
 It keeps brands in front of the consumer’s mind continuously until prospects are ready to purchase.

 This year, consumers had the chance to interact with artificial intelligence (AI) like never before, and they’ve been loving it!